-- To confirm if a person is already registered to vote or to locate polling location, visit VOTE.org - Ensure that cards are filled out completely including the date!
+- To confirm if a person is already registered to vote or to locate polling location, visit the Connecticut Secretary of State's website: www.dir.ct.gov/sots/LookUp.aspx or VOTE.org - Ensure that cards are filled out completely including the date!
 Voter registration cards that have not been filled out completely will result in clients not being registered to vote while leading them to believe that they are registered.
 They are not a voter until their application is approved by the Registrar of Voters.
 They should receive a confirmation within 3 weeks.
 If they do not, they can contact the Registrar in their town hall. - Signing a pledge to vote makes people 22% more likely to vote.
 Post forms for contagion effect and to build excitement.
 OR suggest they sign up with TurboVote.org for text message reminders about elections. - Wait until the end of your conversation to give BE A VOTER handout.